kuriharaan/InputSystemWiki/Architecture.md

 Internally, templates are represented using [InputTemplate](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/InputTemplate.cs).
 However, these objects are created on-demand only inside [InputControlSetup](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Controls/InputControlSetup.cs) and not kept in memory past device creation.
 For templates derived from types, only a reference to the type and name are kept around.
 For templates created through JSON, the JSON data itself is kept around.
 For templates built in code through InputTemplateBuilder, the serialized JSON of the resulting template is kept around.

+### Variants

+Any single template can have multiple variations.
+For example, the "Gamepad" template has both a default, right-handed setup and a "Lefty" variant which swaps triggers, sticks, and shoulder buttons.

 ## Devices

 Devices are controls that sit at the root of a control hierarchy.
 They have to be instances of [InputDevice](https://github.com/Unity-Technologies/InputSystemX/blob/master/Assets/InputSystem/Devices/InputDevice.cs).